ivantrajkov/LudoGame/README.md

 # LudoGame
-Ludo project for the Visual Programming course in FCSE
+Ludo project in C#-Windows forms, for the Visual Programming course in FCSE
 <p>
   Created by:
   <ul>